Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 The Large Intestine

-4. Maintain good consistency
+4. Maintain Good Consistency

-Eat cauliflower, broccoli, beans, and peas.
 Remember to increase fiber intake slowly and drink enough between meals.
-Otherwise, it's not uncommon to experience temporary gas or bloating.
+Otherwise, it's not uncommon to get a temporarily gassy or bloated stomach.

 Holistic Prebivitalis Pro